makrai/notes/karthikeyan20-cross-ling-ability-of-mBERT-iclr.md

 * Hindi has a Subject-Object-Verb order
-* We study the effect of word-ordering similarity by randomly permuting some percentage of words in sentences during pre-training.
-We permute both source
+* We study the effect of word-ordering similarity by randomly permuting some percentage of words in sentences during pre-training

 ### 3.2.3 WORD-FREQUENCY SIMILARITY